chrischase011/ShortcutFighter/README.md

 # ShortcutFighter
-This script will retrieve your files that became a shorcut file from the shortcut virus on your USB Flashdrive or Hard Drive.
+This script will retrieve your files that became a shortcut file from the shortcut virus on your USB Flashdrive or Hard Drive.

 # Important
 Please run this script as administrator